 Testing interaction at the SNP level

-The P values for interaction between the SNPs and nightwork are given in
+The P values for interaction between the SNPs and nightwork are given in Supplementary Table 2, see section on supplementary data given at the end of this article.
+After FDR correction, no interaction term was statistically significant.

 Testing interaction at the gene and pathway levels